chiphogg/cppcon-2023-au-units/hogg-cppcon-23.md

 Notes:

-Since this is a function of both the conversion factor, and the size of the integer being used, we can visualize this in a plot.
+In general, overflow risk is a function of both the conversion factor, and the size of the integer being used.
+Thus, we can visualize this in a plot.

 For each integer size, and each conversion factor, there is some smallest value that would overflow.
 We prevent the conversion when that value is small enough to be "scary".
 What's "scary"?
 Well, we